Jens Schielderup Sneedorff

-Jens Schielderup Sneedorff (22 August 1724 – 5 June 1764) was a Danish author, professor of political science and royal teacher and a central figure in Denmark in the Age of Enlightenment.
+Jens Schielderup Sneedorff (22 August 1724 – 5 June 1764) was a Danish writer, professor of political science and royal teacher and a central figure in Denmark in the Age of Enlightenment.

 Biography

 Sneedorff was born in Sorø, the son of the last headmaster of Sorø Academy.
 He studied at University of Copenhagen and University of Göttingen where he was influenced by British and French Enlightenment thinking as well as German cameralism.

 From his position as professor at the Sorø Academy for young noblemen and later teacher to the prince, Sneedorff played a key role in formulating the political content of "Enlightenment" in his native Denmark.

 Political views

 Sneedorff defended absolutism in a model that applied liberal thinking, primarily that of Locke and Montesquieu.
 A well-functioning polity rested according to Sneedorff on its "police", i.e. a subject and regent mentality of civic virtue, “true honour" and religion.